 Philology is knowledge on words, how they get to be spoken or written, how they happen to become human thinking matter; words in their making a natural language, in texts old and in texts new.

-The Greek philos and logos together have been to tell, love of mind and language.
-There is no requirement for a ■Sentimentalist flair: ■love is an elegant shape of a word, and ■minds never are fond of affective disorders.
+The Greek philos and logos have been together to tell, love of mind and language is the sense of this field of human activity.
+There is no requirement for a ■Sentimentalist flair: love is simply an elegant shape for a word (■filia), and minds never are fond of affective disorders (■logos).
 Regarding an idea ugly as a mind without natural language — love is dainty.

 History has known ideas pretty and ideas scruffy, the key concept to have been a ■rim.
-Philosophy, politics, and war thrown into one goblet, here comes ■Friedrich Nietzsche.
-Another cup — politics, fable, and war amalgamate into the bubbly tales by ■J.R.R.
+Throw philosophy, politics, and war into one goblet, here comes Friedrich Nietzsche, with his looking around if there is anything above.
+In another cup — politics, fable, and war amalgamate into the bubbly tales by ■J.R.R.
 Tolkien.
-It would have been a simple tumbler, for colonial politics and the Proto-Indo-European theory by ■William Jones, neither stem nor foot, for a man, woman, child, or a house.
+It would have been a simple tumbler, for colonial politics to have swollen up to the brim with the Proto-Indo-European theory by ■William Jones, neither stem nor foot, for a man, woman, child, or a house.

 Feel welcome to read: